-The outstanding balances for the Tenth Series Bond as of June 30, 2022, was \$6,060,000.
+The outstanding balance for the Tenth Series Bond as of June 30, 2024, was approximately \$5.6 million.
 Principal on the Bond is payable annually on each July 1, commencing on June 29, 2022.
 Interest on the Bond is payable on August 1, 2021, and semi-annually thereafter on January 1 and July 1.
 The final maturity date is July 1, 2040.

-In December 2022, AEA issued, as a private placement, \$166,013,134 of Power Revenue Bonds, Eleventh Series, for the purpose of financing a series of projects to increase the energy available to benefit the Bradley Lake Hydroelectric Project; making a deposit to the capital reserve fund; and payment of cost of issuance.
+In November 2022, AEA issued, as a private placement, \$166,013,134 of Power Revenue Bonds, Eleventh Series, for the purpose of financing a series of projects to increase the energy available to benefit the Bradley Lake Hydroelectric Project; making a deposit to the capital reserve fund; and payment of costs of issuance.
 The funded projects are required work under the Bradley Lake Power Revenue Bond Resolution and the loan is parity debt.
 The Eleventh Series Bond was fully drawn on the date of issuance.
+The outstanding balance for the Eleventh Series Bond as of June 30, 2024, was approximately \$158.5 million.
+The final maturity date is June 30, 2050.
+Subsequent to the issuance of the Bonds, the AEA approved an amendment to the Series 2022 Bond financing documents to expand the uses of the Series 2022 Bonds previously executed to expand use of proceeds to fund any and all portions of the Bradley Lake Hydroelectric and Transmission Project and to use the proceeds to fund a match with respect to the Grid Resilience and Innovation Partnerships Program Grant in an amount not to exceed \$20 million.